Stop and identify statutes: Other countries

 Many countries allow police to demand identification and arrest people who do not carry any (or refuse to produce such).
 Normally these countries provide all residents with national identity cards, which have the identity information the police would want to know, including citizenship.
 Foreign visitors need to have their passport available to show at all times.
 In some cases national identity cards from certain other countries are accepted.

 For example, in Portugal it is compulsory to carry the state ID card at all times.
 This card is called the Cartão de Cidadão (Citizen Card); it is an electronic card which includes biometric information, ID number, social security number, fiscal information, et cetera.
 Police can only ask for the ID card in public or a place open to public and only if there is a reasonable suspicion the person committed a crime.
 A certified copy of the ID card can be presented in such situations.
 If a citizen does not carry the ID card or its certified copy, the police will escort the person to the police department to remain detained until clear identification can be obtained.

 In other countries like Australia, Canada, New Zealand, and the United Kingdom police generally have no power to demand identification unless they have a statutory power to do so.
-For example, these countries have laws that require pedestrians, drivers, and passengers to produce their licence (for drivers) or state their name, address, etc. when stopped by police.
+In the United Kingdom, drivers stopped under the Road Traffic Act are required to provide their details to an officer in uniform, however pedestrians or passengers in a vehicle are not required to provide any details to an officer unless they are placed under arrest.
+The only time an officer can demand identification from a pedestrian is under Section 50 of the Police Reform Act which states that an officer can demand the name and address only if the person is committing, or about to commit a public order offence.
+Some countries have laws that require pedestrians, drivers, and passengers to produce their licence (for drivers) or state their name, address, etc. when stopped by police.
 Police may also require people to identify themselves if they have reasonable grounds to believe that they have committed a crime.